webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/databases.md

 ## Choosing the Right Database

 - There are several databases on AWS from which we can choose from
-- Guid line questions to be able to select the best database for the product:
+- Guide line questions to be able to select the best database for the product:
     - Is the workload read-heavy, write-heavy or balanced?
 What are the throughput needs?
 Will the throughput change, will fluctuate or will we have to scale the DB over time?
     - How much data do we store and for how long?
 Will the size of the data grow?
 What is the average size of an object in the DB?
 How frequently are these objects accessed?
     - Data durability: should the data be stored for a week or forever?
 Is the database going to be a source of truth?